aa-fiu-classes/tcn-6430-web/lab-3-micro-cdn.md

     dig www.delegated.domain.name A

-If you are on campus, it should give you IP address of `http-2`, otherwise IP address of `http-1`.
+If you are on campus (or when connected via VPN), it should give you IP address of `http-2`, otherwise IP address of `http-1`.

 You can do the same without dig, by just pointing your web browser to http://www.delegated.domain.name and any unique file you have uploaded to each of the instances, e.g., http://www.delegated.domain.name/instance.txt

 ## Conclusion / Submission

-In Gradescope, submit

-- your name, ID, delegated domain name, and public IP addresses of all created VM instances

-- description of any problems, road blocks, what you have learned, what was interesting, not interesting, etc.
+Submit your report to Canvas quiz, answering the posted question.